kotlin-graphics/gln/src/main/kotlin/gln/manual.md

+TODOs:
-TODO infix what needed
+- infix what needed
+TOCHECK:
-create*s to create* for single objects?
+- create*s to create* for single objects?
+- given the strictly relation between texture name and target, consider switching GlTexture to a class for holding the target?